haiwera-silk-cd/magento-devdocs/guides/v2.0/comp-mgr/trouble/cman/doc.md

 	Read <http://getcomposer.org/doc/articles/troubleshooting.md> for further common problems.

 ### Workaround
-This issue is caused by two `doc`-related components we published by mistake.
+This issue is caused by two `doc`-related 组件 we published by mistake.
 They can't be installed.

-The workaround is to go back to the Component Manager and unselect the following components:
+The workaround is to go back to the Component Manager and unselect the following 组件:

 *	magento/theme-doc-blank
 *	magento/module-doc